ZephireNZ/SpongeDocs/source/plugin/internals/implementation.rst

 =======================
-Internal Sponge classes
+Internal Sponge Classes
 =======================

-You can add SpongeCommon, SpongeVanilla or SpongeForge as dependency to your plugin project if you need to access internal Sponge classes.
+You can add SpongeCommon, SpongeVanilla or SpongeForge as a dependency to your plugin project if you need to access internal Sponge classes.

 .. warning::
     You should only add a specific implementation dependency when really necessary.
 If possible, use SpongeAPI or request feature additions on the `SpongeAPI issue tracker <https://github.com/SpongePowered/SpongeAPI/issues>`_.

-Additionally to the normal artifacts, the implementation modules provide a ``dev`` artifact which can be easily used in the IDE since it is not re-obfuscated.
+In addition to the normal artifacts, the implementation modules provide a ``dev`` artifact which can be easily used in the IDE, since it is not re-obfuscated.
 All implementation modules have the API module already included, so you do not need an extra dependency on SpongeAPI.

 SpongeCommon